 We strongly recommend that you take at least one Modern Foreign Language (French or Spanish) and at least one Humanity (Geography or History).
+As a result students should choose at least two of Geography, History, French or Spanish.

 Students can choose to study the Full Course RE as one of their option choices.
 If they choose this option this replaces the short course RE qualification.